sapirratzon/Kamin-Client/README.md

-Use npm-start to run the client
+Use npm start to run the client